 Hi all!
 How was your holiday?
-I’m sooo happy to be back to my regular grind, where I can pick what I want to make and be able to eat dinner in my pjs.
+I’m so happy to be back to my regular grind, where I can pick what I want to make and be able to eat dinner in my PJs.
 This Mexican soup was the first recipe I made after the holiday.
 It’s not a heavy soup and it has healthy beans and brown rice in it, but trust me it doesn’t taste healthy!

 The most work you have to do for this soup is presoak the pinto beans.
 It takes a half pound of beans.
 Put the beans in a bowl covered in water before heading to bed.

 After the 9 hours of cooking time is done, I shred the chicken with 2 forks.
 Then I stir in 1 cup of Minute brand brown rice and cook for 45 minutes longer.

 - 1 1/4 cup dried pinto beans soaked overnight (see first step below)

 - 1 1/2 lbs. chicken boneless skinless chicken breasts

 - 7 oz. can fire roasted diced chiles

 - 14.5 oz. can Mexican style stewed tomatoes

 - 1/4 tsp. garlic powder